SSIGPRO/PEDRo-Event-Based-Dataset/README.md

   > *frame0000001.npy* is associated with *frame0000001.xml* and *frame0000001.txt*

 ## Utils
-The jupyter notebook *Visualize_dataset* can be used to see some examples of the recordings with the corresponding labels.
+The jupyter notebook *Visualize_dataset* can be used to see some examples of the recordings, organized as Surface of Active Events (SAE), with the corresponding labels.
 Some test samples are in the **example** folder.